 There are some options that can help accelerate treatment.

 Acceledent is a device that sends micro pulses through the teeth and jaw to make the teeth and roots more susceptible to movement.
 Basically sending light vibrations that help your teeth move a bit faster through the bone.
 It works to varying degrees for different people, but studies.
-Our personal experience with Acceledent patients are there are a slight benefit, the 75% faster is exaggerated, but we seen improved results overall.
+Our personal experience with Acceledent patients are there are a slight benefit, the 75% faster is exaggerated, but we seen improved results overall similar to those of using a chewie to correctly seat aligners.

 Propel is something a skilled orthodontist can use to make small perforations in the bone to accelerate treatment.
-This weakens the bone slightly to allow the teeth to move a bit faster.
-Because of the risk factor of perforating the bone, we recommend this procedure be done by a qualified orthodontist.
+This weakens the bone slightly to allow the teeth to move a bit faster while doing less damage to the teeth's roots.
+Because of the risk factor of perforating the bone, we recommend this procedure be done by a qualified orthodontist with extensive training in the technique.

 Schedule a Complimentary Invisalign Consultation